Hizaki: Career

-In response to the 2011 Tōhoku earthquake and tsunami on 11 March, Hizaki composed and dedicated the song "Prayer" to its victims.
+In response to the 2011 Tōhoku earthquake and tsunami on March 11, Hizaki composed and dedicated the song "Prayer" to its victims.
 Both Hizaki and Teru participated in the Blue Planet Japan project, which was created in response to the Tōhoku earthquake and tsunami.
-The project is composed of many visual kei artists, including members of DaizyStripper, heidi., Matenrou Opera and Dolly.
-They performed live at Shibuya O-West on 25 June and released the single "Hitotsu Dake ~We are the One~" on 14 September, with the proceeds from the single donated to the victims.
+The project is composed of many visual kei artists, including members of Daizystripper, heidi., Matenrou Opera and Dolly.
+They performed live at Shibuya O-West on June 25 and released the single "Hitotsu Dake ~We are the One~" on September 14, with the proceeds from the single donated to the victims.

 Hizaki composed the music for the title track of Kaya's January 2012 single "Vampire Requiem".
-On 20 July, Versailles announced they were stopping all activities by the end of the year.
-Hizaki, Kaya, Versailles bassist Masashi, Ken Morioka (Soft Ballet), Kenta Harada and Chargeeeeee (Omega Dripp, ZIZ) performed in a special session band on 7 October at Shinjuku Loft.
+On July 20, Versailles announced they were stopping all activities by the end of the year.
+Hizaki, Kaya, Versailles bassist Masashi, Ken Morioka (Soft Ballet), Kenta Harada and Chargeeeeee (Omega Dripp, ZIZ) performed in a special session band on October 7 at Shinjuku Loft.

-On 1 April 2013, every member of Versailles minus singer Kamijo announced they had formed a new band named Jupiter.
+On April 1, 2013, every member of Versailles minus singer Kamijo announced they had formed a new band named Jupiter.
 They recruited Zin as vocalist and released their debut single, "Blessing of the Future", in the summer.
-That same year Hizaki participated in the Dead End Tribute - Song of Lunatics - album, paying tribute to the band Dead End by performing on the cover of their song "Dress Burning".
+That same year Hizaki participated in the Dead End Tribute – Song of Lunatics - album, paying tribute to the band Dead End by performing on the cover of their song "Dress Burning".

 Hizaki returned to solo activities in 2015 with short European and South American tours.
-He released his first solo album in 11 years, Rosario, on 3 August 2016, via major record label Warner Music Japan.
-A mini album, Back to Nature, was released by Zeno Records on 27 November 2019.
-The single "Pavane" was released on 15 July 2020, and credited to Hizaki grace project.
-The solo mini album Rusalka was released on 17 February 2021.
-As Hizaki's first international solo release, Setsuzoku Records combined his past two mini albums into Rusalka + Back to Nature, which was released on 17 September 2021.
+He released his first solo album in 11 years, Rosario, on August 3, 2016, via major record label Warner Music Japan.
+A mini album, Back to Nature, was released by Zeno Records on November 27, 2019.
+The single "Pavane" was released on July 15, 2020, and credited to Hizaki grace project.
+The solo mini album Rusalka was released on February 17, 2021.
+As Hizaki's first international solo release, Setsuzoku Records combined his past two mini albums into Rusalka + Back to Nature, which was released on September 17, 2021.
+Hizaki also provided guest guitar to "Zenith" from Ancient Myth's 2021 album ArcheoNyx.